 Configuring Security Headers for WordPress

 There are several configurations where security headers can’t be configured with the .htaccess file.
 This includes hosts who don’t support this in the .htaccess file or other servers than Apache, like NGINX, or load balanced configurations.
-Really Simple SSL pro can configure headers for you with PHP as well, which bypasses the .htaccess requirement.
-If the below instructions don’t work for you, please read more about this in the dedicated article
+Therefore, Really Simple SSL Pro configures the headers with PHP in a file called advanced-headers.php, located in the /wp-content/ folder.

-An important header you can add is HSTS, and HSTS preload, which prevents your website users to load a fake version of your website, created by a hacker.
+One example of an important header is HSTS (HTTP Strict Transport Security), which prevents your website users to load a fake version of your website, created by a hacker.
 But there are more ways to break into a site.
 To make this as hard as possible, we recommend adding the below headers to your site.

 HSTS